• Skip to primary navigation

 • Paper liners tend to stick to oil-free muffins.
 I have noticed that after refrigerating the muffins the paper does peel off easier, but they absorb some of the moisture.
 So either use silicone muffin liners or lightly coat a 12-cup muffin tray with non-stick cooking spray.

-• If your baking powder and/or baking soda clumps, then sift them so they distribute evenly in the dry muffin mix.
+• If your baking powder and/or baking soda clumps, sift them so they distribute evenly in the dry muffin mix.
 Sometimes just whisking doesn’t break up the small clumps.
 If you’ve ever eaten a baked good that had clumps of baking powder or baking soda that didn’t break up, you know it isn’t pleasant.

 • Over-mixing the flour can cause extra gluten development.
 To prevent this I like to stir the batter a few times before adding nuts or chocolate chips.
 Then I fold it together, don’t over mix.
 Do this by using a silicone or rubber spatula and scraping the bottom of the bowl towards you, then up the side of the bowl, and over the top.
 Turn the bowl and repeat.
 Keep turning the bowl and repeating until there are no more streaks of flour.